 ↖ Homepage of the site 'What to do with your life?'

-We propose a definition of ego that highlights three human instincts that hinder our ability to live in harmony with others:
+Here, we propose a definition of the ego that highlights three human instincts that harm our ability to live in harmony with others:

 •